badges/shields/README.md

 Contributing
 ------------

-Shields is a community project!
-We invite your participation through issues and pull requests.
+Shields is a community project.
+We invite your participation through issues and pull requests!
+You can peruse the [contributing guidelines][contributing].

 When adding or changing a service [please add tests][service-tests].